 Now that they have been at school all year, and summer is about to begin again, you have some worries.
 You know that college brings new opportunities, and that partying is among those experiences.
-As the semesters changed and the year progressed, your child checked in as you’d hoped, but now you want to make sure that partying hasn’t turned into something more.
+As the semesters changed and the year progressed, your child checked in as you'd hoped, but now you want to make sure that the party hasn't turned into something more.

 As a parent, you will never stop worrying about your child.
 Now that they are coming home for the summer, you just want to make sure that drinking hasn't become an issue.
 You're sure your kid is fine, but you still want to know what to watch out for.